sivaole/PersonalLoanModel/README.md

 6. Print the confusion matrix for all the above models
 7. Give your reasoning on which is the best model in this case and why it performs better?

+# Links:
+Data
+Link to the report(detailed analysis) - Report
+Source code can be found on Kaggle

+# Developer:
+Sivasankar Vennala